-Furthermore, in Table~\ref{Pipeline2ResultsA}, Table~\ref{Pipeline2ResultsB} and Table~\ref{Pipeline2ResultsC} we present the average killing probability results of \topomap vs random selection on the set of mutants not killed by the original test set (see the \emph{Non-Killable} rows in the tables). \changed{For UD, neither \topomap nor random selection could kill any additional mutant, confirming the hypothesis that these mutants are likely equivalent (i.e. non-distinguishable from the original program)~\cite{10.1145/3460319.3464825}.
-For the other subjects, however, the picture is completely different.
-The killing probability on \emph{Non-Killable} mutants for MN by \topomap reaches 94\%, with a gain of 85\% over the random approach.
-For the rest of the subjects, the killing probability ranges from 61\% to 80\% with the average gain over random selection of 74\%. }
+Furthermore, in Table~\ref{Pipeline2ResultsA} and Table~\ref{Pipeline2ResultsB} we present the average killing probability results of \topomap vs random selection on the set of mutants not killed by the original test set (see the \emph{Non-Killable} rows in the tables). \changed{For UD, neither \topomap nor random selection could kill any additional mutant, confirming the hypothesis that these mutants are likely equivalent (i.e. non-distinguishable from the original program)~\cite{10.1145/3460319.3464825}.
+For the other subjects, however, the situation is different.
+For the \emph{Non-Killable} mutants of MN, \topomap achieves a killing probability of 94\%, representing an improvement of 85\% over the random approach.
+For the remaining subjects, the killing probability ranges from 61\% to 80\%, with an average improvement of 74\% over the random selection. }